chrisant996/clink/docs/clink.md

 <kbd>Shift</kbd>-<kbd>F3</kbd>|Go to the previous match.
 <kbd>Ctrl</kbd>-<kbd>Shift</kbd>-<kbd>L</kbd>|Go to the previous match.

 The [`win-history-list`](#rlcmd-win-history-list) command has a different search feature.
-Typing digits `0`-`9` jumps to the numbered history entry, or typing a letter jumps to the preceding history entry that begins with the typed letter.
-This is for compatibility with the <kbd>F7</kbd> behavior built into Windows console prompts.
+Typing digits `0`-`9` jumps to the numbered history entry, or typing a letter jumps to the preceding history entry that begins with the typed letter.  <kbd>Left</kbd>/<kbd>Right</kbd> inserts the highlighted command history entry without executing it.
+These are for compatibility with the <kbd>F7</kbd> behavior built into Windows console prompts.

 Use the [`clink-popup-history`](#rlcmd-clink-popup-history) command instead if you prefer for typing to do an incremental search.

 <a name="extending-clink"></a>